artic-network/scylla/tests/README.md

+# Tests

+To run tests:

+`nf-test test --profile docker`

+## Tags

+Tests are tagged with one of the 3 following tags:

+`ci` - Tests that will run as part of the CI pipeline

+`unit` - Tests for a specific workflows

+`e2e` - End to end tests

+This is useful to run a subset of tests.

-# Test dataset generation
+## Test dataset generation

-The test FASTQ files containing CCHF HCID and Spike sequences were generated using the following process:
+The test FASTQ files for HCID and Spike sequences were generated using the following process:
 - Extract the reference sequence (located in `resources/hcid_refs.fa.gz`)
 - Randomly subset to 10 reads of 1000bp length from the reference
 - Set quality scores artificially to 40 for all bases